juhyeonkim95/TaxiSimulatorOnGraph/README.md

 ## Requirements

-We use [Deep Graph Library](https://github.com/dmlc/dgl) (DGL) and [OSMnx](https://github.com/gboeing/osmnx) to handle road network.
+We use [Deep Graph Library](https://github.com/dmlc/dgl) (DGL) and [OSMnx](https://github.com/gboeing/osmnx) to handle a road network.
-For backend of DGL, we use PyTorch.
+For the backend of DGL, we use PyTorch.

 To install all of the requirements: